osousa/livematrix/README.md

 # livematrix
 Embedded live chat integration for your website, using matrix.

-Live chat with your website's visitors, using your Matrix.org client to communicate.
+Live chat with your website's visitors, using your Matrix client to communicate.

 # 📌 What is livechat?

-An *oversimplified* embedded live chat widget that allows your website's visitors to send you messages seamlessly to your Matrix.org account.
+An *oversimplified* embedded live chat widget that allows your website's visitors to send you messages seamlessly to your Matrix account.

 ## 📺 Working demo